In 2014, North Dakota was the second largest oil producing state in the U.S. But this boom has not lasted.

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in North Dakota.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around North Dakota.
+Click on each fraccident to learn more: